nylssoft/MynaTimeTracker/README.md

 # MynaTimeTracker

-An application to record and manage working times for Windows using WPF.
+An application that allows to record and manage working times for Windows using WPF.

 Licenses: